TNTurnerLab/PYRUS/paper/paper.md

 output bed files containing windows of the genome with copy number estimates.
 Plotting estimates from these bed files as-is can be quite slow and so we require users to bgzip and tabix-index the output bed files for input into `PYRUS`.
-This allows us to utilize tabix [@Li et al. 2011)] to quickly pull regions of the genome for plotting with `PYRUS`.
+This allows us to utilize tabix [@Li:2011] to quickly pull regions of the genome for plotting with `PYRUS`.

 We have built-in several features to `PYRUS` beyond only plotting the individual